BedquiltDB/bedquilt-core/doc/guide/concepts.md

 })
 ```

-See the documentation on [Reading Data](reading_data.md) for a full list of advanced query operations.
+See the [BedquiltDB Spec](../spec.md#aside-advanced-query-operations) for full documentation on advanced query operations.

 ## Skip, Limit and Sort